networkx/networkx/benchmarks/README.md

 - `benchmark_algorithms.py`: This runs a tiny subset of algorithms which cover different parts of our codebase.
 We use graphs with different density, and a real world dataset from SNAP datasets to run the algorithms.

+There are many other algorithms captured in other files/benchmarking classes within the suite.

 ## Running the benchmark suite